10Vaibhav/JS-Codes/README.md

 # JavaScript Learning Repository

-This repository contains JavaScript code examples and projects based on the "Chai aur Code" YouTube playlist by "Hitesh Choudhary" sir.
+This repository contains my personal JavaScript code examples and projects as I learn from the "Chai aur Code" YouTube playlist by Hitesh Choudhary.
+All code here is written by me as I follow along with the tutorials and apply the concepts taught.

 ## About